Aman5559/Email_App_java/README.md

 # Email_App_java
-It generates a new email with random password  for new employees .
+It generates a new email with random password  for new employees according to their designation.